AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-about.md

 Fixed size embedding mode is used when the viewer does not change its size after its initial load.
 This choice is best for web pages that have a static page layout.

-Responsive design embedding mode assumes that the viewer may need to resize during runtime in response to the size change of its container `DIV`.
+Responsive design embedding mode assumes that the viewer must resize during runtime in response to the size change of its container `DIV`.
 The most common use case is adding a viewer to a web page that uses a flexible page layout.

 When using responsive design embedding mode with the Flyout Viewer, make sure that you specify explicit breakpoints for the main view image using the `imagereload` parameter.
 Ideally, match your breakpoints with the viewer width breakpoints as dictated by the web page CSS.

-In responsive design embedding mode the viewer behaves differently depending on the way a web page sizes its container `DIV`.
+In responsive design embedding mode, the viewer behaves differently depending on the way a web page container `DIV` is sized.
 If the web page sets only the width of the container `DIV`, leaving its height unrestricted, then the viewer automatically chooses its height according to the aspect ratio of the asset that is used.
-This means that the asset fits perfectly into the view without any padding on the sides.
-This particular use case is the most common for web pages that use responsive design layout frameworks like Bootstrap, Foundation, and so forth.
+This functionality means that the asset fits perfectly into the view without any padding on the sides.
+This particular use case is the most common for web pages that use responsive design layout frameworks like Bootstrap and Foundation.

 Otherwise, if the web page sets both the width and the height for the viewer's container `DIV`, then the viewer fills only that area and follows the size provided by the web page layout.
 A good use case example is embedding the viewer into a modal overlay, where the overlay is sized according to web browser window size.